 Most people who come to Rethymnon also explore other parts of this beautiful island.
 Here are additional Crete travel resources to help you with your trip.

 We have some great travel resources to help you with your trip.
 First read our guide to planning a trip to Greece, which covers visas, budgets, vaccines, and much more.
-We also have a Balkan currency guide which explains how money works in Greece and local tipping customs.
+We also have a Balkan currency guide that explains how money works in Greece and local tipping customs.

 If this will be one of your first trips to the Greek islands, check out our massive Greek Island hopping guide as well as our recommendations for where to go in Greece and when is the best time to visit.